drlau/akashi/README.md

   # Default is false.
   strict: true

-  # Set to true if you want Akashi to validate the ruleset specifies names for
+  # Set to true if you want to validate the ruleset specifies names for
   # created resources.
   # Default is false.
   requireName: true